Bhavya1912/Hacktober2k22/README.md

 This is a open source project dedicated to hacktober fest

-Add any project or algorithm in any programming language
+Add any project in any programming language

 -🪄 C